Himachal Football League

-The Himachal Pradesh Football League was founded by Himachal Pradesh Football Association (HPFA) in 2020 as the top state-level football league in the Indian state of Himachal Pradesh.
-The league is top tier of the state and the 4th tier in Indian football league system.
+The Himachal Pradesh Football League is founded by Himachal Pradesh Football Association (HPFA) in 2020 as the top state-level football league in the Indian state of Himachal Pradesh and the 5th tier in Indian football league system.

 A total of 10 teams compete in the league, which are divided into two groups of 5, with the table-toppers from each group advancing into the final.
 The inaugural edition commenced on 25 November 2020.

 Current teams

 A total of 10 teams participated in the Inaugural season.